*This post may contain affiliate links/ Updated from original post on 3/2019

 So, without further ado, here it is: 101 interesting blog post ideas for nurses.
-(If there is anything you thing I should add, please leave a comment and I will add it to my next list!)
+(If there is anything you think I should add, please leave a comment, and I will add it to my next list!)

 - Advice for getting through the first year as a nurse

 - Nursing specialty information: what to consider when you need a change

 - What happens when nurses go on strike

 - Safe patient ratios

 - Nurses helping patients cope after natural disasters

 - How nurses can inspire their patients to take better care of themselves